 Valdemar the Victorious on copper engraving from 1685.
 He holds the Danish flag, Dannebrog in his left hand.
 There is, in all probability, no portrait likeness.
 Photo Det Kongelige Bibliotek.

-He was personally brave and participated in the fighting in person.
-Thus he lost one eye in the battle of Bornhøved.
+He was personally brave and took part in the battles himself.
+Thus he lost an eye in the battle of Bornhøved.

-Valdemar was restless and impatient.
+In contrast to his chaste and conscientious older brother, Canute the Sixth, Valdemar the Victorious was restless and impatient.
 In connection with his siege of the fortress Sygeberg in Holsten, Arnold of Lübeck writes: "Therefore, the Duke (Valdemar), who, for his part, could never find himself lying idle, let built ramparts around the fortress, thereby making any sortie impossible and pressing the defenders hard."
 By all accounts, he had the castle completely in his grip, the crew had no chance of rescue, and he could just wait for the surrender, but impatient as he was, he let the defenders get away so that each of them could "keep their inheritanced estate and lands unreduced, further they should be allowed freely and in all respects unimpeded to include all their household effects as well as everything else in the castle belonging to them."

 Valdemar the Victorious on the Kronborg tapestries.
 The Kronborg tapestries were 43 tapestries, commissioned by Frederik 2. and woven 1581-86 to the Dancinghall in Kronborg.
 The tapestries were designed by the Dutch painter Hans Knieper and show the entire Danish line of kings until Frederik 2.
 Only 15 of the tapestries are preserved, the seven hang at Kronborg and the rest are at the National Museum.
 Photo Det Kongelige Bibliotek.